 While Miranda Kerr’s thumbs up to coconut oil generated a knee jerk thumbs down from a misguided World Health Organization, Carolyn Murphy’s Instagram photo is nothing short of earth shattering as it demonstrates a paradigm shift in her thinking that is possibly not at all isolated within her industry.

-Carolyn Murphy’s post indicates that she is not eating butter because it is the latest fad … she is eating it because she has realized the benefits of Traditional Diet as practiced by ancestral cultures and convincingly described and documented in Nourishing Traditions.
+Carolyn Murphy’s post indicates that she is not eating butter because it is the latest fad.
+She is eating it because she has realized the benefits of Traditional Diet as practiced by ancestral cultures and convincingly described and documented in the book Nourishing Traditions.

 That’s anyone’s guess, but a clue is provided in another one of her Instagram photos.
 Her Significant Other apparently thinks she makes the “best oatmeal”, and if she is following the traditional approach to preparing oatmeal for maximum nourishment and digestibility as recommended by Nourishing Traditions, she is no doubt soaking it overnight!